jecandone/JC-SWTOR-Tools/README.md

 - Keep Head (Skin) Model: Default is having this checked - having this option unchecked does not import the head (skin) objects.
 - TORC or Game corruption values: Ssee "Global Settings" tab - TORC and the ingame files calculate eye color values for corruption levels differently, one can pick either option to use.

-Other features/items worth mentioning - there is a "Unify to Chest Colors" option in the "Dye Color: Overall" field, to be able to use the equivelent of the in game feature for unifying to chest piece.
+Other features/items worth mentioning - there is a "Unify to Chest Colors" option in the "Dye Color: Overall" field, to be able to use the equivalent of the in game feature for unifying to chest piece.
 All imports for hair with either of the skeleton parenting option enabled auto fixes the vertex groups and sets them all to the "head" vertex group.

 Issues/Notes - for certain armor pieces (for example, many chest armor pieces that have a hood), this plugin will import all attachments to armor pieces, and sometimes the game only uses part of the attachments for an armor set.
 One can just delete the excess attachments after import to fix this.
-Similar issue for "hair" objects (ie hair, twilek headbands) and "facehair" objects (facehair, jewelery), this will import all attachments for these, and the game only uses part of the attachents for them.
+Similar issue for "hair" objects (ie hair, twilek headbands) and "facehair" objects (facehair, jewelery), this will import all attachments for these, and the game only uses part of the attachments for them.
 One can delete the excess attachment pieces to get the "Hair" or "facehair" to the proper in-game version of it.

 **<h3>NPC Import</h3>**

 Import NPCs.
 This allows import of regular (non-creature, ie Kira Carsen) as well as creature (both humanoid, ie Lana and non-humanoid, ie creature) NPCs.
 To use this feature:

-Go to to the Jedipedia database section (https://swtor.jedipedia.net/en), and search for an NPC, and select the NPC you want to import.
+Go to the Jedipedia database section (https://swtor.jedipedia.net/en), and search for an NPC, and select the NPC you want to import.
 For example Nadia Grell, Alliance version of the character.
 Look under the appearance section, and the FQN, and copy this.
 In this example, "npp.daily_area.ossus.world.republic.nadia_grell".

 ![image](https://github.com/user-attachments/assets/102f4fd7-84f6-4701-a03c-f18b99b466ae)

-Go the the Jedipedia File Reader, to the node section, search for the node, and open it.
+Go to the Jedipedia File Reader, to the node section, search for the node, and open it.

 ![image](https://github.com/user-attachments/assets/358c9171-5a00-4ea6-9f77-0ab534de15d2)